Amohamed96/inventory-manager/README.md

 ## Description

 This application tracks the inventory of certain warehouses.
 A user can create items, edit/delete them, and create warehouses.
-It was achived using Express JS and CRUD features.
+It was achived using Express JS and basic CRUD features.

 ## Dependencies